Atlas of plant and animal histology

 ENDOCYTOSIS

-Besides assimilating of molecules targeted for degradation, endocytosis performs other functions.
+Besides assimilating molecules targeted for degradation, endocytosis performs other functions.
 Together with exocytosis, it is a mechanism for renewing the plasma membrane.
-Molecules are removed from the plasma membrane as part of the endocytic vesicle membrane.
-At the same time, endocytosis balances the addition of membrane carries out by exocytosis.
-In this way, the plasma membrane remains quite stable and functional.
+Molecules are removed from the plasma membrane as part of the endocytic vesicle membrane or compartment.
+At the same time, endocytosis balances the addition of membrane to the plasma membrane carries out by exocytosis.
+In this way, the amount of plasma membrane remains stable and functional.

-There are three ways for molecules to be endocytosed: inespecifically as a soluble form or pynocytosis, specifically recognized and linked to a membrane receptor or receptor mediated endocytosis, and as part of the membrane of the endocytic vesicle or compartment (Figure 1).
+There are three ways for molecules to be endocytosed: nonspecifically as soluble molecule or pynocytosis, specifically recognized and linked to a membrane receptor or receptor mediated endocytosis, and as part of the membrane of the endocytic vesicle or membrane bound compartment (Figure 1).

 Endocytosis